2i2c-org/team-compass/people/compensation.md

 2i2c will cover the cost of these opportunities.
 We particularly encourage area leads and managers to identify these opportunities for others in their area (and for themselves).
 Opportunities should be identified by any team member, and approved by an area lead or manager.
-There is currently no restriction on the funds that can be spent for this.
-This will likely change to a fixed budget in the future, but should be sustainable while we are small.
+There is currently no restriction on the funds that can be spent on this.
+This will likely change to a fixed budget in the future but should be sustainable while we are small.

 #### Wellness

 We want to help you to maintain a well-rounded and healthy lifestyle.
-You can be reimbursed up to $600 per calendar year for activies such as:
+You can be reimbursed up to $600 per calendar year for activities such as:

 * memberships (ie. gym membership)
 * exercise technology (ie. fitness trackers)